zzz6519003/substrate-how-to-guides/how-to-substrate/docs/101/genesis-config-balances.md

 ## Examples

-1. Configure a genesis state with a custom set of accounts
+1. Configure a genesis state with a custom set of accounts (see _)

 ## Related material